jmsherry/fullstack-react-boilerplate/README.md

 - This app uses the spread operator when cloning things.
 I've included `cloneDeep` from `lodash`, which you can use instead if you're objects are deeper than 2 levels

 - I think there's also a moment where the wrappers aren't passing the default values through to material-ui and that's why it complains about out-of-range values

+## Heroku Branch

+There is a Heroku branch which will allow you to succesfully deploy to heroku.
+If you want to use it then (from the master branch) `git merge heroku`.